tgibson11/pysystemtrade/docs/production.md

 Then to restore, from a linux command line:
 ```
 cp -rf $MONGO_BACKUP_PATH/dump/ ~
-# Now make sure a mongo-db instance is running with correct directory
+# Now make sure a mongo-db instance is running
 # If required delete any existing instances of the databases.
 If you don't do this the results may be unpredictable...
 mongo
 # This starts a mongo client